 Context at the beginning.
 The "punch-line" at the end.
 The "punch-line" is the crucial, exciting scientific question, i.e. end the introduction section with a clear statement of the hypothesis to be tested.
-By the end of the introduction, your readers should be waiting with bated breath to find out both how and what your answer is.
+By the end of the introduction, your readers should be waiting with bated breath to find out how you've answered the question, and what your answer is.
 Don't give away the whole story.
 But no hard and fast rules.
-Sometimes a titillating preview of the can be a good idea--the equivalent of a movie trailer.
+Sometimes a titillating preview of the result can be a good idea--the equivalent of a movie trailer.
 Again, consider the diversity of the audience.
+And whether you want to allow for the readers that will quit after the Introduction because they just wanted to gist anyway.

-Methods
+■ Methods

 Explain how you answer the question posed in the introduction.
-Some of this explanation may go in the Introduction, but the details go in the Methods.
+Some of overview of this explanation may go in the Introduction, but the details go in the Methods.

-Results
+■ Results

-Context is the data and analysis.
+In this section, the context is the data and analysis.
 The stress is their interpretation in the light of the question(s) posed at the end of the Introduction.
-Most good results sections have good figures, and the writing centers around explaining the figures.
-Work on making sure that the scientific conclusions can be drawn naturally and clearly from the figures and the figure captions, and the Results section writing will come naturally.
+Many good results sections have clear figures that carry and summarize most if not all of the results, and the writing centers around explaining the figures.

+Tip: Work on making sure that the scientific conclusions can be drawn naturally and clearly from the figures and the figure captions.
+Then writing the Results section will come naturally.

-Discussion
+■ Discussion